seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 1. **the exchange's own announcement list** (§6a) — one read that names a listing, a delisting or a new contract for every coin at once;
-2. **the unlock lane** (§6a) — one read per coin of `tokens[]`, which names the next cliff of every coin the vesting dataset carries;
+2. **the unlock lane** (§6a) — one read per coin of `tokens[]` and per outside-list candidate the screen produced, which names the next cliff of every coin the vesting dataset carries;
 3. **the horizon store's entries dated inside the holding window**, each re-read at its `src` (§11);
-4. **§6's book and systemic searches**, every hit followed to its publisher;
+4. **§6's book and systemic searches**, every hit followed to its publisher — a cliff a book hit dates goes first to the unlock lane (§6a);
 5. **every list coin's discovery search** (§6) — first the coins no channel serves, a coin with no row in §6a's channel table or one item 90 left `неохваченная`, because the search is their only eye; then the rest in descending 24-hour turnover of the coin's row of `c`;
-6. **item 98's movers**, the list's before the book's — one search each where the hunt so far holds nothing on the coin, and the coin's own records where that search holds nothing either;
+6. **item 98's movers**, the list's before the book's — one search pair each (item 98) where the hunt so far holds nothing on the coin, and the coin's own records where that pair holds nothing either;
 7. **the owner's vectors** (§11);
 8. **the stale lanes**, coin lanes in step 5's order, then the type lanes;
 9. **item 90's coverage measurement.**